szstonelee/gointernal/nil.md

 You can imagine there is _ptr in map.

-_ptr is like C's pointer.
+_ptr is like C's pointer, similiar to slice.

 The _ptr points to an allocated memory which is the real hash map data structure.